 Today The Connexion comprises 21 chapels in the UK and more than 30 chapels in Sierra Leone, as well as some 20 schools.
 We celebrate a rich heritage and like the Countess herself are committed to reaching our own generation with the Gospel.
 To do this we have a continuing vision to be a growing network of churches that are missional and led by the Holy Spirit.
 We hope you enjoy visiting our site and if you think you might like to join with us then please don’t hesitate to get in touch.

-In Sierra LeonePlease join Amidu Koroma in prayer requests during March Firstly, we praise God from whom all…
+In Sierra LeonePlease join Rev Amidu Koroma in prayer for Sierra Leone during January.
+Firstly, we give thanks to…

 ExploreWe run a variety of activities that are specially designed for our young people.